Faculty

 Leeanne's motto is: Don't reinvent the wheel; pinch with pride

-Ranjit Klare is a Quality Improvement Programme Manager for KQuIP working in the North East of England.
+Ranjit Klare is a Quality Improvement Programme Manager for KQIP working on the Transform AKC national project.

 Ranjit has 10 years of experience of operational and strategic management within the Public and Charitable sector.
 More recently, at Macmillan Cancer Support worked as a National Programme Manager with external stakeholders, delivering benefits advice for people affected by cancer.